-It may well be that a community app will be be the primary touch point for your community members to engage and interact.
+It may well be that a community app will be the primary touch point for your community members to engage and interact.
 But what about those members still using a PC.
 Or new members, still to be convinced to give away some of their home screen real estate?

 A browser presence is as essential as an app.
 It offers a place where people can access your service without being forced to download a unique piece of software.
-More over, releasing new features in the browser domain can often be a quicker and more cost effective process.
+Moreover, releasing new features in the browser domain can often be a quicker and more cost-effective process.

 And there’s more to your community than the community members alone.
 You’ll need a place to administer your community – a Content Management System (CMS).
-And you may well need some proprietary tools for community mangers and partners to use.
+And you may well need some proprietary tools for community managers and partners to use.
 Analysis decks, moderation platforms, group administration dashboards.

 Building these tools in an app environment can be expensive, ineffective and unnecessary.